 Food Service Items

-- Food service vendor records including separate inventory listing for donated commodities and regular inventory, monthly operating statements, payroll registers (if food service is outsourced).
+- Food service vendor records, including separate inventory listings for donated commodities and regular inventory, monthly operating statements, and payroll registers (if food service is outsourced), are crucial for efficient management; learn more about streamlining these processes with our School Mealtime Payment System.

 - Monthly food service reimbursement vouchers from federal and state governments.